 Chances of Winning a DUI Case in Ontario

-Impaired-driving charges play out in Ontario’s criminal courts, and every file carries its own mix of facts, police-procedure issues, and personal circumstances.
-Still, the chances of winning a DUI charge in Ontario are promising:
+Impaired-driving charges are decided in Ontario’s criminal courts, and every case turns on its own facts, police procedure, and Charter compliance.
+Still, recent court data shows that the chances of winning a DUI charge in Ontario are stronger than many drivers expect.

-- X-COPS experience: Across the past 200 files we have closed at X-COPS, roughly seven in ten clients avoided a criminal record – slightly better than the provincial average because we screen for Charter breaches early and negotiate aggressively.*
+Across the past 200 DUI files closed by X-COPS, roughly seven in ten clients avoided a criminal record, slightly outperforming the provincial average due to early Charter screening and focused pre-trial negotiations.*

 ⚠️ Reality Check: